jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 ![Service Mode after connection](/images/service_mode_after_conn.png]

 ## 4. Semi-Passive Attack: IMSI Catcher

+Along with the help of [this repo](https://github.com/Wooniety/srsLTE-Sniffer) by Wooniety, I was able to get the gist of what I should do.

+The basic steps are...
+1. Run *pdsch_ue*: Here, I capture paging requests into a raw .txt of hex bytes.
+2. Run *convert_to_csv.c*: From the raw text file, I extract imsis into *imsi.csv*
+3. Run *text2pcap*: Along with *imsi.csv*, I obtain *imsi.pcap*, which I can open with wireshark.

 ## 5. Active Attack (1): Location Leak
 ## 6. Active Attack (2): Denial-of-Service (DoS)